deannachurch/SBCapstone_CRISPRScreens/README.md

 ### gscreend

-Focused on accurate modeling of read count distribution in SCRISPR screens.
+Focused on accurate modeling of read count distribution in CRISPR screens.
 Compared abundance just from the culturing process- found that before/after ratios for control guides are not asymmetric in KO screens- influenced by cell proliferation and width of sgRNA abundance distribution- so a skew normal distribution is use to estimate the null distribution.

 ## Things that may impact the data